istio/istio.io/_docs/guides/bookinfo.md

 This application is polyglot, i.e., the microservices are written in different languages.
-It’s worth noting that these services have no dependencies on Istio, but make an interesting sevice mesh example, particularly, the multitude of services, languages and versions for the reviews service.
+It’s worth noting that these services have no dependencies on Istio, but make an interesting sevice mesh example, particularly because of the multitude of services, languages and versions for the reviews service.

-## Running the application
+## Deploying the application

-To run the sample in an Istio-enabled environment requires no changes to the application itself.
+To run the sample with Istio requires no changes to the application itself.
 Instead, we simply need to configure and run the services in an Istio-enabled environment, with Envoy sidecars injected along side each service.
-The needed commands and configuration vary depending on the runtime environment, although in all cases the resulting deployment will look like this:
+The needed commands and configuration vary depending on the runtime environment although in all cases the resulting deployment will look like this:

 <figure><img src="./img/bookinfo/withistio.svg" alt="BookInfo Application" title="BookInfo Application" />